Snehith529/kongara_Task_2/README.md

 In this step, the values from the "ACC X" column of the CSV file are processed to create spectrograms.
 Spectrograms are a way to represent the frequency content of a signal over time.

 ### Step 3: Data Augmentation
-Data augmentation is applied to the spectrograms to enhance the diversity of the training data.
+Data augmentation is applied to the spectrograms to create positive and negative samples.
 As a starting point, random blurring is employed to simulate various real-world scenarios.

-### Step 4: Using Pre-trained Network for Encoding
-This step, which will be added later, involves utilizing a pre-trained neural network for encoding the augmented spectrogram data.
-This encoding extracts meaningful features from the data.

-### Step 5: Custom Projection-Head
-Following the encoding step, a custom projection head will be employed.
-A projection head is used to further transform the encoded features into a space where contrastive loss can be applied effectively.

-### Step 6: Contrastive Loss and Network Update
-The contrastive loss is employed to update the network's weights.
-This loss function encourages similar representations for augmented views of the same data while pushing different data points apart.
-Through optimization, the network learns meaningful representations.

 ## To-Do (Future Steps)